SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 > You can award hero tokens to the players for taking risks with their heroes beyond what the game typically expects of them.
 For instance, battling a group of monsters is part of the game and doesn’t earn a hero token.
 However, the following sorts of activities might:
 >
 > - A hero stands alone against a group of enemies to allow their comrades to escape.
-> - A hero willingly jumps into quicksand, into lava, off a cliff, or into some other hazard to save another character.
+> - A hero willingly [[Jump|jumps]] into quicksand, into lava, off a cliff, or into some other hazard to save another character.
 > - The group is presented with an easy way out of a difficult situation that involves lying, cheating, stealing, or the like, but they take the more arduous and honorable path.
 > - A hero gives away an important resource, such as a Healing Potion, to help another creature in need.